NoumenaDigital/npl-integrations/README.md

 In this setup, NPL code runs on Noumena Cloud.
 Supporting services of the NPL Engine are deployed alongside the NPL Engine.
 Supporting services include Keycloak for authentication and authorization, and databases.

-#### Option 1: Using the NPL CLI & terraform
+#### Option 1: Using the NPL CLI

 1. Install the NPL CLI by running `make cli` in the root directory.
 2. [Create an application on NOUMENA Cloud](https://documentation.noumenadigital.com/cloud/portal/create-app/)
 3. [Create users on NOUMENA Cloud](https://documentation.noumenadigital.com/cloud/portal/create-users/)
-4. Log in to NOUMENA Cloud by running `npl cloud login`
+4. Log in the NPL CLI to NOUMENA Cloud by running `npl cloud login`
 5. Run `make clear-deploy` to clear pre-existing packages in the app and upload the current NPL and migration sources.

 #### Option 2: Using the Noumena Cloud UI